rowead/rowead.github.io/_posts/2021-11-15-classify-images-and-text.md

 ---
 layout: article
-title: Classify Images and text with cloud services
+title: Classify Images and Text with Cloud Services
 excerpt: >
   A command line tool to classify and describe images or extract named entities from text.
 published: true